yeastrc/mason/mason_build/mason_source/mason_registry/readme.md

-mason_viewer_registry.js is optional.
+<a href="mason_viewer_registry.js">mason_viewer_registry.js</a> is optional.
 It allows for communication between Mason viewer instances so that the location of moused-over annotations may be indicated in the other viewers.